sr-lab/verified-pam-cracklib/README.md

 Build the module by navigating to the `src` directory and calling `make`.
 On successful build, type `sudo make install`.

 ```bash
 cd src
 make
 sudo make install
 ```

-To activate the module (that is, configure your `passwd` utility) to use it, type `sudo make activate`
+To activate the module (that is, configure your `passwd` utility to use it), type `sudo make activate`

 ```bash
 sudo make activate